AxelNathanson/pytorch-Kaggle-MNIST-Submission/README.md

 # Kaggle MNIST Competition in Pytorch
 This repo contains the model I created for the MNIST-Kaggle competition, achieving 99.6 % accuracy in my best submission on the site.

-The model and repo were made as an exercise after I participated in an [introductory course in Deep Learning](https://niessner.github.io/I2DL/) to see if I could use all the techniques covered in the course myself when creating a model from scratch.
+The model and repo were made as an exercise after I participated in an [introductory course in Deep Learning](https://niessner.github.io/I2DL/) (in the winter semester 2019) to see if I could use all the techniques covered myself when creating a model from scratch.
 The model created uses the most basic building blocks in Deep Learning for Computer Vision like:
 * CNN:s
 * Batch Norm-layers